|

 a de facto curator of butterflies at the Harvard Museum of Comparative

-Trip Two and place 'Ramsdale' in western Massachusetts, it would have
+Trip Two and place 'Ramsdale' in southwestern Massachusetts, it would have

 made sense for Humbert to tell Lolita that Charlotte was in a hospital